 PTSD Linked to Smaller Volume in Area of Brain Regulating Fear, Anxiety

-According to the researchers at the Duke University and the Durham VA Medical Center, this suggests that a significantly smaller volume in the amygdala, which is a small area in the brain that is responsible for regulating emotions, is linked to symptoms of post traumatic stress disorder.
+According to the researchers at Duke University and the Durham VA Medical Center, this suggests that a significantly smaller volume in the amygdala, which is a small area in the brain that is responsible for regulating emotions, is linked to symptoms of post-traumatic stress disorder.

-California veterans benefits lawyers are aware of several studies conducted in animals that have found that the amygdala plays a significant role in regulating fear, stress and anxiety responses.
+California veterans benefit lawyers are aware of several studies conducted in animals that have found that the amygdala plays a significant role in regulating fear, stress, and anxiety responses.
 However, the extent of the influence of this area on human emotions had not been confirmed.
-The researchers looked at the structural damage to the amygdala in persons who suffer from post traumatic stress disorder, because they wanted to understand the effect of this region of the brain, which is responsible for processing of fear and other responses.
+The researchers looked at the structural damage to the amygdala in persons who suffer from post-traumatic stress disorder because they wanted to understand the effect of this region of the brain, which is responsible for processing fear and other responses.